Hello and Welcome,

 I know what it is like to experience anxiety, depression, loss and anger, and I know how to help you work through it.
 If this is what you and your family are experiencing, I invite you to:

 - Read my free report, Creating an Emotionally Supportive and United Family

 - Contact me at 604-233-0845 for a Free 15-Minute Consultation.

 - If you wish, you can also e-mail me at email@example.com

 Registered Social Worker

-I am located in Richmond, B.C.
-I provide therapy services for Richmond, Vancouver and the Greater Vancouver area including Delta, Burnaby, New Westminster, Surrey, and White Rock.
+I am located in Richmond.
+I provide therapy services for Richmond, Vancouver and the Greater Vancouver area including Delta, Vancouver, New Westminster, Surrey and White Rock.